JakeSteam/blog-programming/_drafts/2022-11-06-using-gitstream-to-improve-pr-workflow.md

 ### Closed source

-Considering gitStream's trusted access to all source code in a repository in realtime, it would be beneficial to know what it is actually doing.
+Considering gitStream's trusted access to all source code in a repository in real-time, it would be beneficial to know what it is actually doing.
 This is doubly so for an application that requires the ability to add and merge code[^same-permission].
 Whilst the FAQ states "the source code is being scanned in the repo and is not shared with any external services", it does not seem possible to actually validate this.

 Besides security concerns, there is the everyday annoyance of being unsure how the high level filter functions work.
 For example, `estimatedReviewTime` contains no information as to how it calculates the result, and as such the accuracy is unknowable[^estimatedreviewtime]:
 > Returns the estimated review time in minutes based on statistical model.
 The model uses the PR size and type of file changed to produce the estimation.